This page may contain affiliate links. For more information, please read my disclaimer.

 If you're interested in going on a guided hike like we did, you can get more information on pricing and reservations for Hike Maui and other options on the Barefoot Tours site.

-There are also other shorter hikes available with this company - you can see those on the site also.
+There are also other shorter hikes available with this company - you can see those there as well.

 There are several reasons why I feel comfortable recommending the Barefoot Tours site: